 Pick your favourite essential oil aroma and use a diffuser to create the mood you prefer: Lavender can soothe anxiety, insomnia and promote relaxation, Bergamot can reduce stress, uplift and calm, and while sweet orange can reduce pain, inflammation and boost your mood.

 7. Try a Romantic Shoulder and Neck Massage

 Massages can relieve muscle tension and reduce pain by improving blood circulation to over-strained areas.

 One of the most neglected areas is the neck and shoulder area.
 Try giving each other a romantic shoulder and neck massage for Valentine’s Day.
 Warm your palms with some optional massage oil or lotion and place it on your partner’s shoulder.

 Gently turn your partner’s head to the opposite side to stretch the muscle.
 Then, use medium-firm pressure to help release the muscle.
 Repeat on the other side.
-To mix things up, try different techniques like kneading, tapping, light stroking or tapping.
+To mix things up, try different techniques like kneading, tapping, or light stroking.

 8. Make a Bucket List

 A simple but fun Valentine’s Day activity to try is to brainstorm ideas for a bucket list for things you’d like to do together.